 2) Ask for facts, precedents, check multiple sources… The reason we follow mostly old-school, boring money principals is because they’ve been proven to work!
 Many of the new get rich quick tactics do not.

 3) Emotion vs. logic.
 Marketing schemes typically play on your emotions to entice you to invest.
-Fear of missing out, instant millionaire status, being “right” about a risky bet, etc… Instead, use your brain to calculate the real risks involved before jumping into exciting things.
+Fear of missing out (financial FOMO), instant millionaire status, being “right” about a risky bet, etc… Instead, use your brain to calculate the real risks involved before jumping into exciting things.